 The Ohio penitentiary has now eight hundred and eighty-two convicts confined within its walls, being about one hundred and fifty more than at this time last year.
-There has been a steady increase in the aumber of inmates of the institution since new editions of valuable works. the close of the war.
+There has been a steady increase in the number of inmates of the institution since the close of the war.

-The New York Herald favors Horace Greely's nomination to the United States Senate, because it wants one man in that body who can keep sober during the long night sessions, and will keep away from Forney's "Bourbon bottle."
+The New York Herald favors Horace Greely's nomination to the United States Senate, because it wants one man in that body who can keep sober during the long night sessions, and will keep away from Forne y's "Bourbon bottle."